Some Properties of Generalized Self-reciprocal Polynomials over Finite Fields: Introduction

 \section{Introduction}

-\quad Self-reciprocal polynomials over finite fields are of interest both from a theoretical and a practical viewpoint, so they are widely studied by many authors.
-Let $S_q(n)$ denote the number of self-reciprocal irreducible monic(srim) polynomials of degree 2$n$ over $\mathbf{F}_q$.
-Carlitz proposed the following formula and Meyn gave a simpler proof of it; see \cite{car, jun, mey}.

-Using the Stickelberger-Swan theorem, Ahmadi and Vega characterized the parity of the number of irreducible factors of a self-reciprocal polynomials over finite fields; see \cite{ahm2}.
+Self-reciprocal polynomials over finite fields are of interest both from a theoretical and a practical viewpoint, so they are widely studied by many authors (see, for example, \cite{ahm2, car, gar1}).
+Carlitz \cite{car} proposed a formula on the number of self-reciprocal irreducible monic (srim) polynomials over finite fields and Meyn \cite{mey} gave a simpler proof of it.
+Recently Carlitz's result was generalized by Ahmadi \cite{ahm1} and similar explicit results have been obtained in \cite{gar2, stich}.
+Using the Stickelberger-Swan theorem, Ahmadi and Vega \cite{ahm2} characterized the parity of the number of irreducible factors of a self-reciprocal polynomials over finite fields.
 In \cite{yuc}, Yucas and Mullen classified srim polynomials based on their orders and considered the weight of srim polynomials.
-The problems concerning to the existence of srim pentanomials and the number of srim polynomials with prescribed coefficients have also been considered, see \cite{ahm1, gar}.
-On the other hand, in \cite{fit} Fitzgerald and Yucas introduced and characterized the generalized reciprocal polynomials to gave new descriptions of the factors of Dickson polynomials over finite fields.
+The problem concerning to the existence of srim polynomials with prescribed coefficients has also been considered, see \cite{gar1}.

+On the other hand, Fitzgerald and Yucas \cite{fit} introduced a new notion of generalized reciprocal polynomial over finite fields to give new descriptions of the factors of Dickson polynomials over finite fields.
+They characterized the generalized reciprocal polynomials by their roots and orders so that the results of \cite{yuc} were generalized.
+The generalization of reciprocal polynomials gives a possibility to find new special types of irreducible polynomials over finite fields.
+This motivated us to consider the generalized reciprocal polynomials over finite fields.
+Consideration of the divisibility and the number of irreducible factors of a given polynomial is the first step to test its irreducibility.

-In this work we find some properties for the divisibility of generalized reciprocal and generalized self-reciprocal polynomials.
-We also study the number of generalized srim polynomials and the parity of the number of irreducible factors of generalized self-reciprocal polynomials.
+In this work we find some properties for the divisibility of generalized reciprocal and generalized self-reciprocal polynomials for the purpose of characterizing a class of the generalized srim polynomials.
+First we characterize the generalized reciprocal of the product of given polynomials, extend the notion of generalized self-reciprocal polynomial defined only for even degree in \cite{fit} to odd degree and obtain some new results on the divisibility of trivial or nontrivial generalized self-reciprocal polynomials.
+Next we determine the parity of the number of irreducible factors of generalized self-reciprocal polynomials which is a generalization of the results in \cite{ahm2}.
+In fact, we also have obtained an explicit formula on the number generalized srim polynomials but when we prepare for submission, a more generalized result in \cite{ahm1} came to our view, so the formula was omitted from this paper.